socal-osm/orange-county-buildings/README.md

 * Seal Beach: has data, shared through ArcGIS Community  Maps

 ### Cities which may not have data
-The following cities have been checked, and do not appear to have any buildings data at this stage.
+The websites for the following cities have been checked, and do not appear to have any buildings data at this stage.
 * Aliso Viejo
 * Brea
 * Buena Park